balancer/balancer-v3-monorepo/README.md

 random.

 To run Medusa tests, we first need to install Echidna.
-To do so, install `echidna` using the [release page](https://github.com/crytic/echidna/releases) or `brew install echidna` in Mac.
-Notice that the Mac installation will also install Crytic-compiller, so this step can be skipped when installing Medusa.
+To do so, install `echidna` using the [release page](https://github.com/crytic/echidna/releases) or `brew install echidna` on a Mac.
+Notice that the Mac installation will also install Crytic-compiler, so this step can be skipped when installing Medusa.

-Then, install Medusa using this [installation guide](https://github.com/crytic/medusa/blob/master/docs/src/getting_started/installation.md#building-from-source) (or just copy the adequate precompiled binary to a directory within your `PATH`).
+Then, install Medusa using this [installation guide](https://github.com/crytic/medusa/blob/master/docs/src/getting_started/installation.md#building-from-source), `brew install medusa` on a Mac.
+Alternatively, just copy the adequate precompiled binary to a directory within your `PATH`.

 Finally, run `yarn test:medusa`.
 This command is available inside the packages `vault`, `pool-weighted` and `pool-stable`.